Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Structure a range proof
 -----------------------

-In the example below, you see a range proof constructed to check that wallet owner is between 25 and 65 years old (as of today's date).
+In the example below, you see a range proof constructed to check that wallet owner is between 25 and 65 years old (as of 2022-12-12).

 .. code-block:: console